JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7936 days**.

-And here is a just a random fact -  **Olives, which grow on trees, were first cultivated 5,000 years ago in Syria**.
+And here is a just a random fact -  **Tohru Iwatani, the inventor of the video game Pac-Man, came up with the idea when he saw a pizza with a slice missing at a dinner party**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)